-When you perform communication that uses database multiplexing and a Secure Socket Layer server certificate, certificates with the same "Common Name" must be used.
-To ensure this, take one of the following actions:
+When you perform communication that uses database multiplexing and a Secure Socket Layer server certificate, take one of the following actions:

-- Create one server certificate, replicate it, and place a copy on each server used for database multiplexing. - Create a server certificate with the same "Common Name" for each server used for database multiplexing.
+- Create one server certificate, replicate it, and place a copy on each server used for database multiplexing.
+If sslmode is set to verify-full, add all domain names in subjectAltName. - Create server certificate for each server used for database multiplexing.